zhan-xu/AnimSkelVolNet/README.md

 This is the code repository implementing the paper "Predicting Animation Skeletons for 3D Articulated Models via Volumetric Nets".

-**[2023.02.17]** About dataset: If you are from a research lab and interested in the dataset for research-only purposes, please send a request email to me at zhanxu@cs.umass.edu.

 ### Dependecy and Setup

 The project is developed on Ubuntu 16.04 with cuda9.2 + cudnn7.5.